-Congratulations to the new recipients of 2003-2004 ICE Project Grants.
-A total of $16,500 was distributed in the form of partial support for six projects chosen by the ICE Selection Committee.
+Congratulations to the recipients of 2005-2006 ICE Project Grants.
+Nearly $12,000 will be distributed in support of six projects chosen by the ICE Selection Committee.
 The projects and lead applicants are as follows:

 The projects were selected from eighteen proposals based on the following criteria: